 This is your chance to allow the client to talk freely and give any information that they think is important.
 Save this question for last so that these are genuine extra details not covered in the previous six client questions.

 Furthermore, It allows the client to convey their needs, worries, questions, or context in their own words, giving them a sense of control.
 Simultaneously, it gives you more useful information.
-This is very effective as the final question on a contact form.
+This is very effective as the final question on contact-us forms.

 Once you ask your freelance clients the questions, it’s time to onboard them.